-The remainder of this paper is organized as follows: Sec. \ref{S:formulation} formulates the traffic prediction problem as a matrix completion problem.
-The block-coordinate descent algorithm is presented in Sec. \ref{S:BCD} along with all convergence results.
-Sec. \ref{S:ensemble} develops the ensemble learning extension, presents an analysis of the training error, and presents a time complexity analysis of the overall proposed approach.
-We present our empirical tests in Sec. \ref{S:experiments} and conclude the paper in Sec. \ref{S:conc}.
+The remainder of this paper is organized as follows: Sec.~\ref{S:formulation} formulates the traffic prediction problem as a matrix completion problem.
+The block-coordinate descent algorithm is presented in Sec.~\ref{S:BCD} along with all convergence results.
+Sec.~\ref{S:ensemble} develops the ensemble learning extension, presents an analysis of the training error, and brief analyses of generalization and sample complexity followed by the time complexity of the overall approach.
+Sec.~\ref{S:experiments} presents three sets of numerical experiments, which include both simulated and real-world data and Sec.~\ref{S:conc} concludes the paper.